-No one knows for sure, and the answer likely varies from person to person, however, the Impossible Burger team did feed unbelievable amounts of soy leghemoglobin to rats and found there were no adverse effects over a 28 day period.
-(R)
+No one knows for sure, and the answer likely varies from person to person, however, the Impossible Burger team did feed unbelievable amounts of soy leghemoglobin to rats and found there were no adverse effects over a 28 day period.1

 We don’t have studies in humans to see how people will react to the ingredients in the Impossible Burger.

-It’s also worth noting, because it’s come up in the comments, that leghemoglobin, hemoglobin and myoglobin are not the same thing.
+It’s also worth noting that leghemoglobin, hemoglobin and myoglobin are not the same thing.
 They might all function to bind oxygen but they do all have a different structure.
 So, leghemoglobin is not the exact same molecule found in actual meat.
 They are similar but not identical.